Nick's Story

 2020

-We managed to kick-off The Push-Up Challenge 2020 a month early.
-It was a huge learning curve for us (with a few glitches to put it politely) but we were so proud of what we achieved.
 We had 130,000 participants across Australia, banked 121 million push-ups and raised $5.1 million for mental health supporting headspace National Youth Mental Health Foundation.

 2021

-We were blown away!
 We brought together over 170,000 people from across Australia to push for better mental health.
 We are so proud to be sparking thousands of conversations and raising funds for mental health.

 2022

-It was another big year for push-ups and mental health.
-Over 153,000 people joined the push for better and it was the first time we cracked $10million raised for mental health.
+Another big year for push-ups and mental health.
+Over 153,000 people joined the push for better and we cracked $10million raised for mental health.
 Lifeline joined us for its second year and we welcomed Movember to the push for better crew.
 Our Student Ambassador program was a great success and we had our first ever dollar match day thanks to Northern Star Resources.
-And once again our social channels and media exposure were off the charts.
+But the best part, as always, was seeing push-ups connect so many people and inspire so many conversations about mental health.

 2023

-Our biggest, most impactful year yet!
+Our biggest, most impactful year yet.
 Over 215,000 legends took on the Challenge, and together we raised over $14.6 million for mental health.
 Once again we welcomed Lifeline and Movember as our charity beneficiaries, and our friends at Northern Star Resources came to the party again to host not one, but two successful Dollar Match Days.

-over 7400 workplace teams.
 Our schools program took off, with over 30,000 schools participants and 500 Student Ambassadors on board from every state of Australia for the first time.

 As a collective, w